JuSpadi/event-driven-sample/README.md

 3. A receiver receives this message and gave it to a service
 4. A service treat it and send result in a topic out

+A docker-compose is set in project to have kafka, kafkahq and a schema registry

+docker-compose -f src/main/docker-compose.yml  up -d --remove-orphans